areibman/QuickSource/README.md

 QuickSource
 =====

-Idea
+Idea -
 Crowdsource people not money.

-Growth Strategy
+Growth Strategy -
-Campus faculty post research opportunities and field student interest
+Campus faculty post research opportunities and field student interest.

-Market
+Market -
-Initially, inter-campus communities.
+Initially, inter-campus communities,
-Eventually, communities of all types.
+eventually, communities of all types.

-Framework
+Framework -
-JavaScript
+JavaScript,
-MEAN Stack
+MEAN Stack,
-Responsive web (HTML5) app
+Responsive web (HTML5) app,

-Process Tools
+Process Tools -
-Slack for general communication and reporting
+Slack for general communication and reporting,
 Pivotal Tracker

-Core User Stories
+Core User Stories -
 As a professor, I can post my research opportunities to attract potential talent.
 As a student, I can search the postings to find interesting opportunities that match my skill level.
 As a student, I can post student opportunities to recruit other students to my club/organization.